winscripter/Machine.NET/README.md

 1. Clone this repository.
 You can do this via git or by downloading the ZIP file via GitHub (in the root of the repo, click Code -&gt; Download ZIP).
 2. Open a terminal in the cloned repository.
 3. Type `dotnet build`.
-Or type `dotnet build -c Release` to build in release mode (e.g. if you want to use Machine.NET in real world apps).
+Or type `dotnet build -c Release` to build in release mode (e.g. if you want to use Machine.NET in real world apps with optimization enabled).

 # Packages
 | Library name | NuGet URL | Source code on this repo |